duncanyoyo1/mdloader/README.md

 ## Troubleshooting

-**Linux**: User may need to be added to group dialout to access programming port
+**Linux**: User may need to be added to group dialout to access programming port, Arch users may need to use sudo.